james201010/ad-financial-docker-compose/README.md

 ### Run the Setup Script
-Run the setup script with the command below after you have sett all the appropriate variable mentioned above.  **Only run setup_workshop.sh once**
+Run the setup script with the command below after you have set all the appropriate variable mentioned above.  **Only run setup_workshop.sh once**

 ```
 ./setup_workshop.sh